-- There will be no makeup midterm examinations.
-If you miss a midterm exam, please contact me as soon as possible to discuss the situation.
-The final exam will be reweighted to account for a missed midterm only for students with an approved absence. - If the final exam is missed, you must contact your faculty advising office (e.g. Arts Advising) as soon as possible to request academic concessions which would allow you to write a make-up exam at a later date.
+- If you miss a midterm exam, please contact me as soon as possible to discuss the situation.
+One makeup exam seating will be offered by the TA in the week immediately following the original midterm date.
+If a student is unable to attend the makeup session, the final exam will be reweighted to account for the missed midterm only with an absence approved by their Faculty Advising office. - If the final exam is missed, you must contact your faculty advising office (e.g. Arts Advising) as soon as possible to request academic concessions which would allow you to write a make-up exam at a later date.
 They will probably require medical or other documentation.
 Please refer to the UBC Calendar for details of 'academic concession.' - There will be topics covered in class that are not in the readings and topics in the readings that are not covered in class.
 You will be responsible for both.
-That is, all readings and all class materials are examinable.
+That is, all readings and all class materials are examinable. - Exams may be composed of multiple-choice, fill-in-the-blanks and short-answer questions. - Note that the instruction on all multiple-choice questions will be to "select the single best response." - Once exams have been marked, grades will be available on Canvas.

-- Exams may be composed of multiple-choice, fill-in-the-blanks and short-answer questions. - Note that the instruction on all multiple-choice questions will be to "select the single best response." - Once exams have been marked, grades will be available on Canvas. - You are strongly encouraged to review your exam with your teaching fellows.
+• You are strongly encouraged to review your exam with your teaching fellows.
 Most requests for grade adjustments can be settled directly with your teaching assistant.
 In cases of a dispute that cannot be satisfactorily resolved, please complete the "Request to Review Grading' survey found here.